If you can’t stay young, you can at least stay immature.Red Green

 - While the blade of a single-edge saw (kataba nokogiri 方刃鋸) is thickest at the teeth, and tapers thinner towards the back of the blade to reduce friction in the cut and to prevent the blade from binding, the Ryouba saw is thickest at both cutting edges and thinnest at the centerline of the plate between the teeth.
 The result is that, if one makes a cut using a Ryouba saw in a timber or board deeper than the thin centerline of the plate, friction in the saw kerf acting on the blade will increase as the cut approaches the offside teeth.
 The result is that the Ryouba saw is not ideal for deep cuts;

-The Ryouba saw is perfect for many other applications, especially when working in the field.
+The Ryouba saw is perfect for many other applications, however, especially when working in the field.

 When doing cabinet or joinery installations I always have a Ryouba saw on-hand simply because a single saw that can make shallow rip cuts and crosscuts is simply more time and cost efficient.
 The one in the photos below is my favorite.